adomenick18/HW-1-Intro-to-Finance/HW 1_CASE STUDY.md

 ***
 *What domain of the financial industry is the company in?*

-The main domain of the financial industry this company resides in is Capital Markets trade clearing and settlements.
+The main domain of the financial industry this company resides in is Capital Markets, more specifically trade settlements and data sharing.
 ***
 *What have been the major trends and innovations of this domain over the last 5-10 years?*

-The interesting thing about this company is that there has been almost no innovation within this area for the last 5-10 years.
+The interesting thing about this domain is that while there has been progress made, the industry has not kept up with technological changes in other area of finance over the last 5-10 years.
 The majority of financial services firms are still manually reconciling with eachother using emails, excel spreadsheets and phone calls.
 ***
 *What are the other major companies in this domain?*